Renting a Car in Tulum Mexico: The Ultimate Guide

 However, the only mandatory insurance in Mexico is Liability, which is supposed to be included in the price.

-Every other extra insurance is optional and therefore you are free to use the one you have with your credit card if they confirm it’s valid in Mexico.
+Every other extra insurance is optional, and therefore, you are free to use the one you have with your credit card if it confirms it’s valid in Mexico.

-Another thing you should know is that the credit card will not anticipate any costs of damages or accidents.
+Another thing you should know is that the credit card will not cover any costs of damage or accidents.

 So whatever you are covered for, you will need to anticipate the money and be refunded when you get home, after you follow your insurance company’s procedure.

-For this very same reason, I always prefer to buy the insurance with the car company directly.
+For this very same reason, I always prefer to buy the insurance from the car company directly.
 So I have less hassle.

 RENTING A CAR IN TULUM